 When I thumb through Minnie’s autograph book again, I recognize another signature: CAVanHarten.
 Minnie’s beau.

 Minnie’s mother would save the little black and silver book nearly four more decades.
-I wonder if she knew his signature was in it.
+I wonder if she realized his signature was in it.

 I also find my own autograph book from the 1950s.
 My great grandmother wrote on one of the pastel pages August 9, 1956: